13 places to go hiking in New York City

 Clove Lakes Park

-This 193-acre park in Staten Island’s West Brighton neighborhood is a protected nature preserve, full of hills, lakes, ponds, and the borough’s largest living thing: a 300-year-old tulip tree that is over 100 feet tall.
-This park offers a little over 2-mile trail that takes hikers around Clove Lake and Martling Lake.
+This 193-acre park in Staten Island’s West Brighton neighborhood is a protected nature preserve, full of hills, lakes, ponds, and the borough’s largest living thing: a 300-year-old tulip tree over 100 feet tall.
+This park offers a 2-mile trail taking hikers around Clove Lake and Martling Lake.

 RELATED: